nst/STHTTPRequest/README.md

 ##### Maturity

-STHTTPRequest is used in banking applications available on the App Store and used by 100'000+ regular users.
+STHTTPRequest is used in applications available on the App Store and used by 100'000+ regular users.

 STHTTPRequest is also used in the [STTwitter library](https://github.com/nst/STTwitter), the main Objective-C library to access Twitter API.